opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 POST _template
 ```

-This command creates a template named `daily_logs` and applies it to any new index that matches the regular expression `logs-2020-01-*` and also adds it to the `my_logs` alias:
+This command creates a template named `daily_logs` and applies it to any new index whose name matches the regular expression `logs-2020-01-*` and also adds it to the `my_logs` alias:

 ```json
 PUT _template/daily_logs